 Pacific Beach and Bars

 It may be a cliche, but the two most popular activities here are beaches and bars.
-There are many bars and restaurants on the boardwalk, close to the pier, not to mention throughout most of Pacific Beach.
+Many bars and restaurants are on the boardwalk, close to the pier, throughout Pacific Beach.

-If you take a look at the map above you will see that North Pacific Beach or Law St Beach starts about half a mile north of Crystal Pier.
+Looking at the map above, you will see that North Pacific Beach or Law St Beach starts about half a mile north of Crystal Pier.

 The large patch of green is Palisades Park, which overlooks Law St Beach.

-Looking carefully, you can see that the locations that I have mentioned above tuck under what is called False Point, but more on that later.
+Examining carefully, you can see that the locations mentioned above tuck under False Point, but more on that later.

 Let’s go!

-It is important to mention before starting that there are several stairways and ramps to use when entering this beach.
+Before starting, it is important to mention several stairways and ramps to use when entering this beach.

 Entrances are on Loving St, Crystal Dr, Law St (where we are), Chalcedony St, Diamond St, and Felspar St.

-There is no parking lot, so you must park in the residential area.
+No parking lot exists, so you must park in the residential area.

-Restrooms are available here at the Law Street entrance as well as at the Diamond Street entrance.
+Restrooms are available here at the Law Street entrance and the Diamond Street entrance.

-Up at the top, there is a walking path that is a continuation of the boardwalk which starts just past the Crystal Pier.
+A walking path continues the boardwalk at the top, which starts just past the Crystal Pier.

-Here we have a local surf school set up at the entrance of the beach.
+Here we have a local surf school set up at the beach entrance.

 Before heading up top to check out Palisades Park, let’s have a quick look at Crystal Pier.